App-Bid/Appbid-Unity-Plugin/README.md

 3. Select the AppBidPlugin.unitypackage file.
 4. Import all of the files for the plugins by selecting Import.
 Make sure to check for any conflicts with files.

+#### Usage & Implementation
+In unity open AppBidSettings (Resoucres/AppBidSettings) and set your AppBid Key

 #### Loading & Showing Ads